sixeyed/docker-windows-workshop/slides/sections/metrics-application.md

 @('save-v2', 'index-v2') | foreach { docker container rm -f $_ }
 ```

+> This is just some fancy PowerShell to loop over a list of container names and remove them.

 ---

 ## Application metrics

 Metrics about what your application is actually doing give you useful insight into your application health, and how work is being distribuited among containers.

-You need to change code to get this level of detail, but all the major languages have Prometheus client libraries which make it very easy to capture and export metrics.
+You need to write code to get this level of detail, but all the major languages have Prometheus client libraries which make it very easy to capture and export metrics.